 Employment disputes can involve a broad range of issues, and they can create substantial liability exposure for employers.
 In today’s world of social media, employers can also face significant reputational harm if they do not respond to employees’ allegations appropriately.

 Employment disputes present risks for employers of all sizes.
-From work injury claims to allegations of discrimination and harassment, employees enjoy a number of statutory rights that allow them to pursue claims against their employers under a broad range of circumstances.
+From work injury claims to allegations of discrimination, employees enjoy a number of statutory rights that allow them to pursue claims against their employers under a broad range of circumstances.

 For employers, dealing with employment disputes involves challenges that are unique from those presented by other types of business litigation.
 From mandatory participation in administrative hearings to the risk of internal backlash if the company takes a firm stance against an employee’s complaint, there are numerous complex challenges and strategic considerations involved in defending against employee claims.

 Federal Defense Counsel for Companies Facing Employment Disputes Nationwide

 At Oberheiden P.C., we defend employers nationwide in all types of employment-related disputes and litigation.
 We represent employers of all sizes in all industries, and we handle matters involving contract employees, at-will employees, and organized labor claims.
 As a federal compliance and defense law firm, we are particularly experienced in matters involving employees’ statutory rights under federal law; however, we are experienced in state-level employment litigation as well, and our senior attorneys can defend your company regardless of the issues and allegations at hand.

 If your company needs defense counsel for an employment-related dispute, here is what you need to know about Oberheiden P.C.: